dry-dock/u14golall/README.md

 Shippable CI image for Go on Ubuntu 14.04 with all services available.
 Available versions are:

-1. 1.11.1
+1. 1.10.5
-2. 1.10.4
+2. 1.11.2

+u14golall Docker Hub repo: [drydock/u14golall](https://hub.docker.com/r/drydock/u14golall/)

 **Services:**

-use this link https://github.com/dry-dock/u14all to refer to the versions of the services
+Please refer [u14all](https://github.com/dry-dock/u14all) for a list of supported services